 As our Data Protection Officer, DANIEL-JOHN WILLIAMS has overall responsibility for the day-to-day implementation of this policy.
-Your data will only be used for internal dealings in accordance of The DJW School of Acting and DJW Talent Agency.
+Your data will only be used for internal dealings in accordance of DJW Talent.
 Your data is used for Marketing purposes (Events happening within DJW) Third parties will only be invited to view your data when CV's, headshots, self tapes and showreels are requested for the purpose of a casting, which you should have instructed us to do so on your behalf.